 Therefore, DM-master cannot schedule the DM-worker to execute or skip the DDL statement after DM-master restarts due to lock information loss.

 show-ddl-locksto verify whether the sharding DDL lock information is lost.

-query-statusto verify whether the DM-worker is blocked as it is waiting for synchronization of the sharding DDL lock.
+query-statusto verify whether the DM-worker is blocked as it is waiting for replication of the sharding DDL lock.

 pause-taskto pause the blocked task.

-resume-taskto resume the blocked task and restart synchronizing the sharding DDL lock.
+resume-taskto resume the blocked task and restart replicating the sharding DDL lock.

 No bad impact.
-After you have manually paused and resumed the task, the DM-worker resumes synchronizing the sharding DDL lock and sends the lost lock information to DM-master.
-The subsequent sharding DDL statements can be synchronized normally.
+After you have manually paused and resumed the task, the DM-worker resumes replicating the sharding DDL lock and sends the lost lock information to DM-master.
+The subsequent sharding DDL statements can be replicated normally.

 skipat the same time.